affandyfandy/java-sheren/Week 05/Lecture 10/Assignment 01/README.md

 - Use id by uuid
 - Use dto and mapstruct
 - Handle exception
-- Validate email, name (notnull, only text), phone as your country format phone
+- Validate email, name (notnull, only text), phone as your country format phone.

 ### 🌳 **Project structure**